Pkfilho95/Bootstrap5-Theme/README.md

 ## Customize

-In the file [styles](assets/css/styles.css), under `:root` you can change the colors according to the existing variables.
+In the file `styles.css`, under `:root` you can change the colors according to the existing variables.